KristijonasTa/tietoevry/README.md

 There is three inputs:
 1 Total project time - Time that approximately needed to finish project.
-2 Busy hours - hours per day that you gonna be busy ( 8 sleeping hours not included ) 3 Deadline date - Date can be todays date, but disabled to pick past dates.
+2 Busy hours - hours per day that you gonna be busy (User do not need to minus 8 hours of sleep) 3 Deadline date - Date can be todays date, but disabled to pick past dates.

 If there is enough time - outcome will show how many hours per day user should spend to complete his project.